ONSdigital/dp-developer-site/static/filters/index.md

 }
 ```

-Futher PUT requests can be made to `/filters/{filter-ID}` to update the dimensions required and once the request is complete it can be submitted by adding `?state=submitted`.
+For CMD datasets, futher PUT requests can be made to `/filters/{filter-ID}` to update the dimensions required and once the request is complete it can be submitted by adding `?state=submitted`.

 For example;